 Build Your Reputation

 This one has absolutely no shortcuts.
-But it is perhaps the best way to get your name out there.
+But it’s the best way to get your name out there.
 A great reputation will get you everywhere in this business.

-The key to building one is really about doing great work and providing clients with a great overall experience.
-Beyond building beautiful, functional websites, it’s often the little details that make a big difference.
+You can earn one by doing great work and providing an outstanding client experience.
+There’s more to it than building beautiful, functional websites.
+It’s often the little details that make a big difference.

-Really, it’s all about the basics of customer service.
-Responding to requests in a timely manner, for example, affirms that you care about the needs of your clients.
-Even a simple reply stating that you’ll get back to them shortly projects a positive image.
+Focus on the basics of customer service.
+Responding to requests promptly, for example, affirms that you care about your clients.
+A simple reply stating that you’ll get back to them shortly projects a positive image.

-Being honest and realistic about pricing and deadlines are also traits that clients value.
-Nobody wants to be told that their project costs much more than the original estimate, nor do they want to wait for days/weeks/months past a promised deadline.
+Clients also value designers that are honest and realistic about pricing and deadlines.
+Nobody wants to be told that their project exceeded the initial estimate.
+Nor do they want to wait for days/weeks/months past a promised deadline.

 Show Them Who You Are

-Your goal is to let them know who you are and how you can help them.
-Accomplish that and you will find the success you’re after.
+You aim to let them know who you are and how you can help them.
+Accomplish that, and you’ll take a massive step toward a successful career.